 - “It was a brilliant session.
 Even though it was delivered remotely, I think there were many learning points from it about communication, sharing thoughts and ideas and looking after other members of the team.”

-Dr Jones’s tips for creating, facilitating and solving your own virtual escape room for team building activities
+Tips for creating, facilitating and solving your own virtual escape room for team building activities

 - You can create a successful escape room using a flat image if you don’t have access to a 360 camera.